-Success Mentors operated between 2016 and 2019 at Pickett Elementary in Toledo Public Schools (TPS), serving grades 5 – 8.
 Relationships created through the program ensure a brighter, more productive future for students while positively impacting our mentors’ lives as well.
-The program features daily hands-on, inquiry rich content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
+The program featured daily hands-on, inquiry rich content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
 Mentoring includes both career related activities and meaningful conversations to develop students’ critical-thinking, problem-solving and decision-making skills.

 Success Mentors are corporate, nonprofit and faith-based partners, community members and volunteers at large, and students’ family members who dedicate their time to ensure a brighter, more productive future for Toledo’s youth.